How to Resolve “Quiet Quitting” and Engage Your Employees

 As Tom Starner writes for HR Executive: “An August ResumeBuilding.com survey of 1,000 working Americans, in fact, found that a decent percentage (21%) of workers report having a ‘quiet quitting’ mindset, with another 5% doing even less than what’s expected of them.”
 Worse, about one-third say they’ve cut back on their effort by more than 50%!

 Gallup has estimated that the ranks of quiet quitters may be as high as 50% of the U.S. workforce, maybe more.
 Gallup has been measuring and monitoring employee engagement — or the lack thereof — for a number of years.
-Most recently indicating that “U.S. employee engagement took another step backward during the second quarter of 2022, with the proportion of engaged workers remaining at 32% but the proportion of actively disengaged increasing to 18%.
+Most recently indicated that “U.S. employee engagement took another step backward during the second quarter of 2022, with the proportion of engaged workers remaining at 32% but the proportion of actively disengaged increasing to 18%.
 The ratio of engaged to actively disengaged employees is now 1.8 to 1, the lowest in almost a decade.”

 Do your employees feel they have an outlet to voice their honest feelings and concerns without fear of reprisal or repercussion?
 Do you promote an environment of trust and transparency?
 Do you listen, especially, to feedback you may really not want to hear?